Sometimes life can be tough…

 - It can help in decreasing your stress levels.
 By sharing thoughts, fears and anxieties with an experienced, professional psychotherapist you will gain relief, clarity, reduced stress and be able to find a healthier way forward.

 - It can help you build healthier relationships.
 Through the examination of relationship problems in psychotherapy and counselling, you will gain a better understanding of how your relationships work.
 In examining repeated patterns in relationships, expectations of others and of yourself for example, psychotherapy and counselling will help you discover how the difficulties arise and help you move forward into healthier patterns of relating.

-- It can help build your self esteem and confidence.
+- It can help build your self-esteem and confidence.
 By sharing your difficult feelings with a psychotherapist/counsellor you will be listened to and understood.
-From this understanding, your psychotherapist will help you build your self value, encouraging you to see yourself and value yourself in different, and more healthy, ways.
+From this understanding, your psychotherapist will help you build your self-value, encouraging you to see yourself and value yourself in different, and healthier, ways.

-- And psychotherapy and counselling can help you eliminate self destructive patterns of behaviour and patterns of thinking.
+Psychotherapy and counselling can help you eliminate self-destructive patterns of behaviour and patterns of thinking.
 By examining the root cause of the destructive patterns, with your psychotherapist or counsellor, you will gain an understanding of why you are behaving destructively and, together with your therapist, find a healthier way forward.